 Future Watch 5: Home Monitoring

-Chartered Engineer, Enterprise Architect and one-half of KnowNow, Chris Cooper discusses how technology can be used to improve patient care and provide home care monitoring.
+Chartered Engineer, Enterprise Architect, and one-half of KnowNow, Chris Cooper discusses how technology can be used to improve patient care and provide home care monitoring.

 G: If a city is starting to go down the smart cities route, and they’ve got the right vision for it, who do they need to get on board to help them with this?

 C: I thought you were going to say who do they need to call and I was going to say Ghostbusters.
 Damn.
 It’s important that you do this for the people that are living and working in the city.
 You’re doing it for the city.
 Don’t forget that.
-It’s for the people that live, work, and play there.
+It’s for the people who live, work, and play there.
 They are the reason you do stuff.
 For that reason, the first people that you need to pull through are your citizens.
 I would also look at doing things on a small scale because none of this is about technology.
 Technology is about a third of any project.
-Two-thirds of it are the human impact.
+Two-thirds of it is the human impact.
 How do you engage people?
 How do you get them to use it?
 How do you get them to continually use it?
 How do you change what they used to do to what they now do?

 People walking in a smart cityIf you start using technology as a key part of doing that thing, it’s going to have its own issues if that thing now fails.
 An example of this would be if you’re taking a train home.
 The train gets cancelled.
 You’ve still got all those people in Waterloo trying to get back down to the South Coast, so where do they go?